stellagra/ml-cv-conferences/README.md

 ## Conferences

-Chronological order according to anticipated deadline month.
+Chronological order according to anticipated (!) deadline month.
+Note: this refers to the main conference.
+There might be deadlines for workshops (part of the conference) which are after the main conference deadline.

 | Deadline       | Conference Month | Ranking | Conference Name + Link                                                                 |